futurehomeno/fimp-api/services/generic/user_code.md

 User code service is used by door locks, keypads and other security panels to enter and manage pin codes and RFIDs.

+> Please note that this service is subject to minor backwards-incompatible changes in the future required to better align Zigbee and Z-Wave implementations.

 ## Service name

 `user_code`